Field Forms

 Five proven forms, plus everything that emerges beyond them

-They are offered as reference so you don’t have to start from nothing — not so you stop listening.
+They are offered so you don’t have to start from nothing — not so you stop listening.

 Nothing needs to be reproduced.
 Nothing needs to be held longer than it holds itself.